Substra/hlf-k8s/README.md

 Two choices :

+- [RECOMMENDED] Follow the instructions in the substrabac project for being able to query/invoke the ledger with the data created by the run container.

 - You'll have to modify the rights of the `data` created folder after running the `./start.py` file with the current user you are executing `substrabac` or simply copy needed files, usually conf files and msp folders generated, then modify the `core.yaml` file in substrabac for having correlated data.

     In my case: